Do you want to restrict access to your WordPress admin area for security reasons?

 Go ahead and edit the file to match the names of your own team members, and then paste in the IP addresses you collected earlier to replace where it says

 Once you save the file, only those IP addresses will be able to access WordPress admin.

 Remember that if your IP address changes or you try to access your website from a new location, then you will be locked out of your WordPress admin area.
 You will need to add your new IP address to the

 We hope this tutorial helped you learn how to restrict WordPress admin access by IP address.
-You may also want to learn how to get a free SSL certificate for your website, or check out our list of must have plugins to grow your site.
+You may also want to learn how to get a free SSL certificate for your website or check out our list of the must-have plugins to grow your site.